 2 The Board establishes awards and recognitions.

-3 The Board approves the presentation of awards with exception of the Honorary Membership, which is approved by the International Council.
-The Board and its Honours and Awards Committee cooperate with the Congress Organizing Committee of the Congress host country in selecting the recipient(s) of the IUFRO World Congress Host Scientific Award.
+3 The Board approves the presentation of awards with exception of the Honorary Membership, which is approved by the International Council, and the Best Poster Awards (BPA) which are selected by the Honours and Awards Committee The Board and its Honours and Awards Committee cooperate with the Congress Organizing Committee of the Congress host country in selecting the recipient(s) of the IUFRO World Congress Host Scientific Award.

 4 An Honours and Awards Committee (see Internal Regulations Section V.6.2 and Section XII), based on evaluations of nominations received, makes recommendations on awards and awardees to the Board.